CN-TU/multi-key-vector-experiments/README.md

 # Multi-Key Vector Experiments

-This repository contains scripts used to carry out experiments shown in "Multi-Key Flows for Attack Detection in Encrypted Communications"
+Contact: Fares Meghdouri - fares.meghdouri@tuwien.ac.at

+This repository contains scripts used in our paper **Cross-Layer Profiling of Encrypted Network Data for Anomaly Detection** accepted at The 7th IEEE International Conference on Data Science and Advanced Analytics (**DSAA 2020**)

-# Structure
+# Repository Tree

 ```console
 .
 ├── IPsec                                 # IPsec version scripts